ChenMetanoia/Git-and-GitHub-Tutorial/README.md

 git log --grep="unit tests"
 ```

 Grep is a pattern matching tool.
-It is way beyond the scope of this course to cover grep.
-But as a brief intro, if you were to run `git log --grep "fort"`, then Git will display only the commits that have the character `f` followed by the character `o` followed by `r` followed by `t`.
+If you were to run `git log --grep "fort"`, then Git will display only the commits that have the character `f` followed by the character `o` followed by `r` followed by `t`.

 ## Git Branch
 The `git branch` can list all branch names in the repository, create new branches